mnapoli/ReflectionBenchmark/README.md

 ## Credits

-This is merely a compilation of the methods Marco Pivetta exposed on [his blog](http://ocramius.github.io/).
+This is a compilation of the methods Marco Pivetta exposed on [his blog](http://ocramius.github.io/).